 As a consistency check, we consider the Weyl transformation of the Ricci scalar \cite{Wald:1984rg}

 Consider the on-shell solution $\Psi=R$, when we approach the asymptotic boundary, $\Omega$ approaches a constant, while $\nabla^2\Omega$ and $\nabla\Omega$ vanish asymptotically.
-Therefore, if the original spacetime is asymptotic AdS with curvature $R_{0}$, the spacetime in the Einstein frame is still asymptotic AdS, and the asymptotic scalar curvature in the Einstein frame
+Therefore, if the original spacetime is asymptotic AdS with curvature $R_{0}$, the spacetime in the Einstein frame remains asymptotic AdS, and the asymptotic scalar curvature in the Einstein frame

 This agrees with our previous result \eqref{final action}, since in the Einstein frame our theory is Einstein gravity, the asymptotic curvature in the Einstein frame

 Therefore, assuming the validity of the AdS/CFT correspondence in the Einstein frame is justified.